 TNH-Scholar Project Vision¶

-This document defines the long-term north star of the TNH-Scholar project — its purpose, scope, aspirations, and the future directions it aims toward.
+This document defines the long-term north star of the TNH-Scholar project — its purpose, scope, aspirations, and the directions it explores as a human-centered research project grounded in mindful human–AI collaboration.

 1. Purpose¶